jakkra/ZSWatch/website/docs/getting-started/phone_setup.md

 ### Option 2: ZSWatch Companion App (Experimental)

 :::warning Experimental
 The ZSWatch Companion App is under active development and may be unstable.
 GadgetBridge (Option 1) is recommended for most users.
-Use the companion app only for testing or if you need specific features like firmware updates.
+Use the companion app only for testing.
 :::

 The [ZSWatch Companion App](./companion_app.md) is an open-source Flutter app built specifically for ZSWatch.
-It provides notifications, music control, firmware updates, health tracking, and developer tools — all in one app.
+It provides notifications, music control, firmware updates, health tracking, and developer tools, all in one app.

 Download the latest APK from [GitHub Releases](https://github.com/ZSWatch/ZSWatch-App/releases) or see the [Companion App](./companion_app.md) page for full details and setup instructions.